 6.2 Deposits.
 All funds of the Parish shall be deposited in the name of the Parish in such bank, banks, or other financial institutions as the Vestry may from time to time designate and shall be drawn out on checks, drafts or other orders signed on behalf of the Parish by such person or persons as the Vestry may from time to time designate.

 6.3 Contracts and Deeds.
 All contracts, deeds and other instruments shall be signed on behalf of the Parish by a Warden, or by such other officer, officers, agent or agents as the Vestry may from time to time provide.
-Non- budgetary contracts in excess of $500.00 must be approved by the Vestry.March
+Non- budgetary contracts in excess of $500.00 must be approved by the Vestry.

+6.4 Annual Audit.
+The Audit Committee is tasked with completing an Annual Audit to be submitted to the Vestry no later than March of the following year.

 Article 7: Use Of Parish Buildings & Services of the Parish